florian-vuillemot/Plan-B/azure/README.md

 - GitLab configuration is extract and adapt from official GitLab CE image on the Azure MarketPlace
 - Jenkins configuration is extract from official Jenkins image from Microsoft on the Azure MarketPlace

+Note: We don't speak about the mail server here.
+You can found the documentation in the directory "postfix" at the root of the project.

 ## What you need

 - Azure account